 SECTION 3 DETAILS OF SERVICES

-To help us locate the information you are requesting, please complete the appropriate section(s) :

-Example of areas where the information might be found:

-General Correspondence/Financial transactions/Records such as allotments

-Start and end dates of information
+To help us locate the information you are requesting, please complete the appropriate section(s) : Example of areas where the information might be found: General Correspondence/Financial transactions/Records such as allotments Start and end dates of information

 Contacts with the organisation

 Please send your completed form, Name/Address

 GDPR Policy.
 APPENDIX 3.
 Data Breech Assessment

 Example Data Breach Assessment Checklist

 a) What is the nature of the breach?
 Please provide as much detail as possible, including what happened, for example loss of laptop containing personal data, email containing personal data sent to wrong recipient

-- b) How did the breach occur?
+- 2. b) How did the breach occur?

-- c) What type of data is involved, for example, mobile number, medical records etc.?
+- 3. c) What type of data is involved, for example, mobile number, medical records etc.?

-- d) How many individuals are affected?
+- 4. d) How many individuals are affected?

-- e) Who are the individuals, for example, employees, customers etc.?
+- 5. e) Who are the individuals, for example, employees, customers etc.?

-- f) What has happened to the data?
+- 6. f) What has happened to the data?

-- g) Establish a timeline
+- 7. g) Establish a timeline

-- a.
-When did the breach occur?
+- 1. When did the breach occur?

-- b.
-When was it discovered?
+- 2. When was it discovered?

-- c.
-When was it contained?
+- 3. When was it contained?

-- h) Was there any protection in place, for example, the data was encrypted, file was password protected?
+- 8. h) Was there any protection in place, for example, the data was encrypted, file was password protected?

-- i) What are the potential consequences for us?
+- 9. i) What are the potential consequences for us?

-- a.
-Level of severity?
+- 1. Level of severity?

-- b.
-How likely are they to occur?
+- 2. How likely are they to occur?

-- j) What could the data tell a third party about an individual?
+- $10.\ \text{j})$ What could the data tell a third party about an individual?

-- a.
+a.
 What harm could this cause, for example financial loss, emotional damage etc.?

-- k) Does the information have a commercial value that could be exploited, perhaps as part of a criminal activity?
+k) Does the information have a commercial value that could be exploited, perhaps as part of a criminal activity?